fbanning/ssc2023-slides/20230906_SSC-Presentation.md

 $\Downarrow$

-Synthetic population of 2999 agents with representative value distribution.
+Synthetic population of 2999 agents
+with representative value distribution.

 ### Experiment with Polish students (October 2020 - June 2021)

 - 258 students of economics, economic psychology, and psychology from three Polish universities
 - random assignment into 35 groups of up to 10 members

-- Questionnaire before and after semester
+- questionnaire before and after semester
-- asked to declare willingness to cooperate with other students from same group
+	- willingness to cooperate with other students from same group?
 	- Schwartz values measured via 21-item Portrait Values Questionnaire

 ---